NeshHari/XMonad/README.md

 ```
 *Note: The terminal will not display any output till a visible window is clicked with a mouse/cursor.*

 Now that we know the window's name, we use composeAll, which executes all matching rules, unlike composeOne, which only executes the first match.
-As shown, we can then utilise the same manage helper for multiple windows (via <&&>).
+We can then utilise the same manage helper for multiple windows (via <&&>).
 To shift to a different workspace, use doShift followed by the workspace name (e.g., --> doShift "games").
 Note that the workspace names must exist for this to work.
 [MyWorkspaces.hs](./xmonad/.config/xmonad/lib/Custom/MyWorkspaces.hs) covers how workspaces are defined.
 Finally, since manage helpers are functions to be used with manageHook, we must add them back to the hook since myManagement was extracted instead of defined directly in the manageHook.
 ```haskell
 module Custom.MyManagement where